m00sey/toip-report/README.md

  * trustoverip/gswg -> trustoverip/terms-gswg

 ### Archive

-Respoitories not active, or not under governance of an exist WG/TF.
+Repositories not active, or not under governance of an exist WG/TF.

 #### Rational

 Keeping a clean and up-to-date set of repositories will make maintenance moving forward manageable.

-##### Recommendations
+##### Recommendation
 * trustoverip/qr-code-spec
 * trustoverip/TSS0033-technology-stack-acdc
 * trustoverip/TRTF-trust-decision